 My creative project fuses illustration and writing that brings the female characters of Dracula – Mina Harker and Lucy Westenra – to the forefront of the story.
 It focuses on the complexities of the female characters within their text without sacrificing the well-known themes of the original story.

-Though the project has “eaten her semester,” Emily enjoyed it, and chats about the characters as though they are old friends.
+Though the project has “eaten her semester,” Duncan enjoyed it, and chatted about the characters as though they were old friends.

-Emily has been working on the project for a year – beginning after she returned from her summer studying in Oxford.
-She’s been accepted into Kent State University’s master’s program in Library Science, where she’ll focus in young adult literature.
+Duncan began the project after she returned from her summer studying in Oxford.
+She is at Kent State University’s master’s program in Library Science, focusing in young adult literature.